r0adkll/kimchi/README.md

 In a perfect world this feature shouldn't be needed.
 However, due to legacy setups, poor modularization, and other constraints of modern day software development, applications might need to use it.

+## Extending Kimchi

+Every project is unique in how they setup their DI patterns and can often come with repetitive boilerplate for these patterns.
+Kimchi allows you to extend its capabilities by leveraging KSP's multi-round processing to generate your own boilerplate with Kimchi annotations.
+Checkout the [:circuit](circuit/README.md) subproject for an example of this.

 ## Setup

 [![Maven Central](https://img.shields.io/maven-central/v/com.r0adkll.kimchi/kimchi-compiler.svg)](https://search.maven.org/search?q=g:com.r0adkll.kimchi)